xpatux/grok-patterns/README.md

 # grok-patterns

-Grok patterns useful for logstash
+Personal collection of grok patterns that have been useful to make logstash work with logs of systems that I've been working on.